 The origin of chickling is dated more than 4000 years ago and comes from ancient Babylon.
-When it spread to the Mediterranean basin, the Romans used to refer to it as “cicercula” and there were about twenty species cultivated in central and southern regions of Italy.
+When it spread to the Mediterranean basin, the Romans used to refer to it as “cicercula”, and there were about twenty species cultivated in central and southern regions of Italy.
 Over time, the production gradually decreased until almost disappearing.
-Only recently, few farmers from central and southern Italy have started cultivating again this ancient plant.
+Only recently, few farmers from central and south Italy have started cultivating this ancient plant again.

 Chickling is very appreciated by food-lovers for its intense taste and by farmers for its hardiness.
 Able to grow in any type of soil, even in the worst conditions, the plant of chickling is resistant to drought and disease, and does not require much special care.

 Chickling richness comes from its nourishing mineral components: in fact, this legume contains high amounts of calcium and phosphorus, as well as B vitamins and polyphenols providing antioxidant activity.
 Furthermore, through the hulling process, high biological value proteins increase up to an astonishing 30% and the almost complete absence of sugars makes the glycaemic index extremely low.